Somali-Turkish Relations: Opportunities and Challenges

 However, it should be translated into taking bold action with the help of the international community and Turkey in particular to rebuild the infrastructures that will be conducive to the recovery of Somalia’s economy.
 Bi-lateral agreements that are in line with the vision of Somalia’s government and related to the rebuilding of infrastructures need to be carefully drafted by qualified civil servants.

 Furthermore, Somali-Turkish relations need to be capitalized in the private sector by meeting three important prerequisites.
 One, there is a “permanent” government in place in Somalia, businesses must legalize their entities with the Somali government in order to fulfill their obligation to pay the required taxes as the government is also required to provide security for them.
 The Somali private sector has to cope with the new reality that Somalia will terminate the era of “business as usual.”
-Two, dealing with Turkish private sector, which is highly organized, requires some level of professionalism from the Somali private sector.
+Two, dealing with the Turkish private sector, which is highly organized, requires some level of professionalism from the Somali private sector.

 In order to show professionalism, business portfolios and business plans need to be in place and well maintained by business experts.
 This will help the Somali private sector be identified about who they are, what their goals are, what their products are and what kind of services they provide.
 The third prerequisite, which is very important for any private sector, is organizing establishing chambers of commerce along the lines of the U.S. Chamber of Commerce.
 Business chambers can be used for different purposes, and in addition to defending the interests of their members according to existing business laws of Somalia (if any), they can be used as marketing tools that promote products and services.

 Somali-Turkish political relations seem to be well established, but more needs to be articulated especially in the areas of security and rebuilding infrastructure which Somalia needs for development.
 Senior military officials may sooner or later retire from their posts, but in order to fill these posts, young Somalis with clean hearts need to be identified for military training schools.
-On the other hand, the momentum of business-business opportunity that is available from Turkish private sector needs to be utilized by the Somali private sector.
+On the other hand, the momentum of business-business opportunity that is available from the Turkish private sector needs to be utilized by the Somali private sector.
 This cannot be done haphazardly.
 As the Somali government is required to provide and maintain security, the Somali private sector is obligated to meet its duty by voluntarily registering their businesses and paying taxes to the government.
 If the private sector can be organized and equipped with clear business portfolios and business plans, the chances for business-business relations with the Turkish private sector will be more visible.

 In this case, the Somali private sector will be part of Somalia’s progress and development as their businesses will be more effective at least in the African economy, if not in the larger global economy.